ENCCS/gpu-programming/content/4-gpu-concepts.rst

 Exposing parallelism
 --------------------

-The are two types of parallelism tha can be explored.
+The are two types of parallelism that can be explored.
 The data parallelism is when the data can be distributed across computational units that can run in parallel.
-They than process the data applying the same or very simular operation to diffenet data elements.
+They than process the data applying the same or very similar operation to different data elements.
 A common example is applying a blur filter to an image --- the same function is applied to all the pixels on the image.
 This parallelism is natural for the GPU, where the same instruction set is executed in multiple :term:`threads <thread>`.